itf/led-curtain-2/README.md

 ##Quick Start UNIX

-* Install pygame if you want to develop locally
+* Install pygame, if you want to develop locally
 * Install pypy (Or download it to the same directory and run it)
 * Run: python LocalDisplay.py
+* Copy Config.py to LocalConfig.py, and modify it.
 * Run: pypy Cli.py
-* Copy Config.py to LocalConfig.py, and modify it.
+* Ctrl-c to close

+Everything is run from the terminal
  ##Quick Start Windows

 If you are on windows you will have to run everything under cpython and there will be a performance problem:
 * Install pyReadline https://pypi.python.org/pypi/pyreadline
-* Install pygame  if you want to develop locally
+* Install pygame, if you want to develop locally
 * Run: python LocalDisplay.py
+* Copy Config.py to LocalConfig.py, and modify it.
 * Run: python Cli.py
+* Ctrl-c to close

+Everything is run from the command line

 ###Using images:

 * install pillow on pypy (or cPython):